factabulous/kumay3305/README.md

 Elite Dangerous http://buckyballracing.org.uk/kumay.html

 Choose the waypoint you want to get to and it will display the bearing to take and the distance to the waypoint.
+It also displays the next waypoint, select that from the dropdown when you get there.

+There is also a feature so that the plugin remembers where you die in your SRV, you can select the XSRV waypoint to take you back.

 Prerequistes
 ----